 What Attainable Classic Car Should Be Worth More?

 For decades I’ve heard the argument that some cars are worth more than the market generally prices them.
-With the launch of our latest video (Dare to be Different, featuring a Datsun 240Z) I was faced with this head-scratcher once again.

 The Datsun 240Z is one of those cars that can be overlooked in the large ocean of classic cars.
 It has an overhead cam engine, webber-carbs, independent suspension, a racing pedigree, and a design aesthetic derived from the hottest sports cars of its era.
 Yes, well-restored models can yield top-dollar prices, but daily drivers hover in a price bracket that keep the cars on the roads and in the hands of the next generation.
 Should this always be the case?
 After watching our own video—more than once—I found myself scouring craigslist.com, Hemmings, and some classic 240Z forums, eventually convincing myself prices were too good to not consider owning one.